tuandung222/trackformer-intern2023-Forked/README.md

 - Please refrain from asking me questions as I may not be able to answer them.
 I apologize for any inconvenience.
 Also, please don't inquire about the code's appearance; I only started researching AI three months before my internship.
 Currently, I think my code is so stupid that I can't even look at it.
 I will update the code later.

 - Unfortunately, I cannot release the data from my last internship in 2023 due to company policy.
 However, I will guide you through the training and tracking process with TrackFormer and provide some of my code to help you understand the process.
-Feel free to ask any questions, and I will do my best to assist you.

 - I have included some qualitative results in GIF format in the `output_videos` and `output_gifs` folders.
 You can view the tracking results with TrackFormer there.